OCA/web/web_easy_switch_company/README.rst

 web_easy_switch_company
 =======================

-This module extend web backend and allow user to switch to another company more easyly.
+This module extend web backend and allow user to switch to another company more easily.

 Configuration
 =============